 - Make sure you are not lifting your body off the mat.
-Also, while stretching, be careful that you don’t hurt your lower back.
+Also, while stretching, be careful not to hurt your lower back.

 - Your left hand will be placed on the mat, just behind your hips.

 - Untwist and repeat the exercise for the other side.

 - While performing the Ardha Matsyendrasana steps, ensure that you are very slow while performing this asana since fast movements can hurt your neck or your lower back.

 - When you twist the body into the final pose, make sure you breathe out.
 Exhaling will help you bend more.

 - Once you have exhaled completely and have found your balance in the twist, start breathing normally.

 - When untwisting and reverting to the original posture, inhale slowly and deeply.

 - Helps in the agility of the spine.

 - The poses and postures of this yoga elongate the spine.

 - Restoration of the natural alignment of the spine.

 - Aids in maintaining normal rotation of your spinal cord.

 - The Ardha Matsyendrasana Yoga posture helps calm the mind.
 As a result, you feel de-stressed and can sleep better.

 - Strengthens shoulders, neck, and hips.

-- Gives your inner thighs the stretch it needs.
+- It gives your inner thighs the stretch it needs.